Only bailiffs can remove you from your home if you do not leave after a court order for repossession.

 How bailiffs should behave

-Bailiffs must act reasonably and must not use unreasonable force.
+Bailiffs must act reasonably.
 They are not allowed to:

 - use violence, threaten or harass you or other people in your home